Annapurna Base Camp Trek in brief

 Soup: Garlic soup, mushroom soup, chicken soup, vegetable soup, etc

-Snacks: Papad, prawn, French fried, fry meat, dry meat, etc
+Snacks: Papad, prawn, French fried, fried meat, dry meat, etc

 Hot Drinks: lemon tea, green tea, ginger tea, black tea, milk tea, coffee, hot lemon, hot chocolate, and others